 The need to further consolidate international cooperation caused by globalization of the world educational space, in this context, harmonization of standards, exchange of experience in the application of innovative technologies in science and education will serve as a major impetus for further development of the training system.

 Within the framework of the Academy’s institutional development, work continues to study the best world experience of scientific and educational institutions abroad and establish interaction with them.

-In this context the Academy actively interacts with such reputable foreign scientific and educational institutions as: University of the Prosecutor’s office of the Russian Federation, International academy of law enforcement agencies ILEA, as well as specialized universities in Germany, Israel, South Korea and other countries.
+In this context the Academy actively interacts with such reputable foreign scientific and educational institutions as: University of the Prosecutor’s office of the Russian Federation, International academy of law enforcement agencies ILEA, as well as specialized universities in other countries.

-The Academy develops cooperation with the following international organizations and financial institutions: the world Bank, the OSCE program Office in Nur-Sultan, the Office on drugs and crime, the United Nations Children’s Fund UNICEF, UNDP, and German foundations Friedrich Ebert, Konrad Adenauer, IRZ, Embassies and diplomatic missions of advanced foreign countries.
+The Academy develops cooperation with the following international organizations and financial institutions: the world Bank, the OSCE program Office in Nur-Sultan, the Office on drugs and crime, TIKA, and German foundations Friedrich Ebert, Konrad Adenauer, IRZ, Embassies and diplomatic missions of advanced foreign countries.

 Representatives of law enforcement agencies and the Academy actively participate in international scientific and practical conferences, round tables, educational seminars and trainings on various topical issues of regional security, law enforcement and crime control.

 Since 2016, the Academy has been a Regional hub for countering global threats: terrorism, human trafficking, financial, drug and cybercrime.